Zedsich/python-based-container/README.md

 # python-based-container
-A simple realization of container based on python
+A simple implementation of container based on python

 ## Usage
 ```bash